AdobeDocs/experience-manager-64.pt-BR/help/forms/developing/rendering-forms-value.md

 ---
 title: Renderizar Forms por valor
-seo-title: Renderizar Forms por valor
+seo-title: Rendering Forms By Value
 description: Use a API do Forms (Java) para renderizar um formulário por valor usando a API do Java e a API do serviço da Web.
-seo-description: Use a API do Forms (Java) para renderizar um formulário por valor usando a API do Java e a API do serviço da Web.
+seo-description: Use the Forms API (Java) to render a form by value using the Java API and Web Service API.
 uuid: b932cc54-662f-40ae-94e0-20ac82845f3b
 contentOwner: admin
 content-type: reference